funcgen/HERVariumR/README.md

 ## Full profiling workflow with detailed TFBM and RBP layers

-If detailed motif-level files are available, HERVariumR can add LTR TFBM and RBP motif summaries.
+If detailed motif-level files are available (you can download them following the instructions mentioned above), HERVariumR can add LTR TFBM and RBP motif summaries (recommended).

 ```r
 res_cALD_BBB_full <- profile_hervs(